erudit/pkp-xmlps-api/README.md

 ## Parse

 ```
-$ python api.py parse --help
+$ python xmlps.py parse --help
 ```

-Submits and retrieves the result.
+* Submits and retrieves the result.

-File and directory parameter behavior same as `submit` command (same default directory also).
+* File and directory parameter behavior same as `submit` command (same default directory also).

-By default waits 60 seconds between submission and retrieval commands.
+* By default waits 60 seconds between submission and retrieval commands.
 Default can be changed in the `conf.py` (see *Configuration* section before) or overrided manually with the
-Ex.: for a 2 minutes (120 seconds) wait between commands
+Ex.: for a 2 minutes (120 seconds) wait between submission and retrieval
 ```
 $ python xmlps.py parse --wait 120
 ```